Developments in automotive testing & validation 11:30 - 15:45

 Efficient data fusion development based on a holistic workflow

 Keun Wook Jung Manager Vector Korea KOREA

-Accurate implementation of the driver assistance system requires the accurate awareness of vehicle perimeter.
-Sensor fusion technology is a technology required to perceive the surroundings of a vehicle based on data from various sensors such as radar, smart camera, and lidar.
+Accurate implementation of the driver assistance system requires accurate awareness of the vehicle perimeter.
+Sensor fusion technology is required to perceive the surroundings of a vehicle based on data from various sensors such as radar, smart camera and lidar.
 We will explain how Baselab’s tools are utilized and how they can be used to develop sensor fusion algorithms from initial prototype code to mass code generation.

 13:05 - 13:35

 Universal safety framework for the single approval of automated vehicles

 Dr Houssem Abdellatif Global head autonomous driving and ADAS TÜV Süd GERMANY